 Sean is Director of the School of Music and Associate Professor of Music Theory at TCU.
 He teaches a wide range of courses, including Freshman and Sophomore music theory and aural skills, Form and Analysis, graduate seminars on music analysis and musical meaning, and a media studies class for the TCU Honors College.
 Prior to joining the faculty at TCU, Sean served on the music faculty at the University of Texas-Arlington.
 He has earned both MM and PhD degrees in music theory from Florida State University and holds a BM degree in music theory and trombone performance from Furman University.

-Atkinson is also an active member of the faculty at TCU, having recently served as chair of the Faculty Senate where he has been a member since 2016.
+Atkinson is also an active member of the faculty at TCU, having recently served as chair of the Faculty Senate during the 2020-21 academic year.

 - PhD and MM degrees in Music Theory from Florida State University